Mathijs Tielemans: Vitesse

 On 19 June 2023, Tielemans signed a three-year contract with Vitesse after leaving PSV on a free transfer.
 He made his competitive debut on 11 August, scoring in a 2–1 Eredivisie win against FC Volendam.
 That would be his only goal of the campaign, which ended with Vitesse relegated to the Eerste Divisie after finishing last with six points, following an eighteen-point deduction for financial irregularities.

 Excelsior

 On 4 February 2025, Tielemans joined Excelsior on loan for the remainder of the season, with an option to buy included in the deal.
 He debuted on 21 February in a 1–1 Eerste Divisie draw with Helmond Sport.
 Excelsior went on to secure second place in the league, earning direct promotion back to the Eredivisie.

 On 26 May 2025, Excelsior confirmed it had exercised the option to buy, with Tielemans signing a contract through 2028.
 He missed the opening months of the 2025–26 season with an ankle injury and bruised ribs, returning on 26 October in a 2–0 league defeat away to Go Ahead Eagles.

+AaB

+On 31 August 2026, Tielemans signed a three-year contract with Danish 1st Division club AaB.